buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

 It's a waste of time.
-For example, Spring Framework (so as pretty much every web framework nowadays) provides amazing capabilities of DI (dependency injection, not inversion) that enables performing Dependency Inversion almost effortlessly.
+For example, Spring Framework (so as pretty much every web framework nowadays) provides amazing capabilities of DI (dependency injection, not inversion) that enable performing Dependency Inversion almost effortlessly.
 Almost.

 It requires practice though.